balena-io/balena-cli-advanced-masterclass/README.md

 We're back to no debug logs again!

-The balena CLI also allows you to rename environment variables, as well as set and remove them for specific devices instead of an entire application fleet.
+The balena CLI also allows you to rename environment variables, as well as set and remove them for specific devices instead of an entire Fleet.
 For device-based variables, most commands take an extra switch, `--device` which allows you to specify the UUID of the device you wish to make the variable change for.